Planning for Learning

 Reading sets you free!

 At Woodside there is an exciting reading programme that ensures reading is at the heart of the early years’ curriculum.
-It is important that all children learn to read and then move on to love to read for pleasure.
+It is important that all children learn to read and then move on to love to read, to deepen their knowledge of the curriculum.

-- Each week the children will be given home tasks to complete.
+- Each week the children may be given home tasks to complete.
 Home tasks will be to extend and consolidate what they have been learning in school.

 Parents in Partnership